 PhD, BA (Hons)

-Dr Hazel Easthope is an Associate Professor and Scientia Fellow at the City Futures Research Centre at UNSW Sydney.
-Hazel has been working in the area of housing and urban research for 15 years.
-In the 10 years since she joined City Futures, Hazel’s research has focused on strata title and apartment living.
+Professor Hazel Easthope is Deputy Director of the City Futures Research Centre at UNSW Sydney.
+Hazel has been working in the area of housing and urban research for almost 20 years.
+In the 15 years since she joined City Futures, Hazel’s research has focused on strata title and apartment living.
 She has received awards from the Planning Institute of Australia and Strata Community Australia (NSW) for her research on strata title.

 PhD, BBus (Hons), GCert Higher Ed